grabbeh/angular-firebase-photo-gallery/readme.md

-A very simple project using Angular's ng-view to swap in a new image, with the id of each photo bound to the url and accessed with $routeParams.
+A *very* simple project using Angular's ng-view to swap in a new image whilst not reloading the whole page, with the id of each photo bound to the url and accessed with $routeParams.
 Firebase is used to store the urls for the images.